How we test steam irons

 Not many of us enjoy ironing, but you certainly don’t want your iron to start flagging before you do.
 So we test just how good an iron is at preventing limescale from forming and clogging up the system, which causes steam levels to fall.

 To see how tough on limescale an iron is over time, we hook each one up on our custom-built rig where they steam continually for two hours, then rest for 40 minutes to cool down.
-We repeat this process over 48 hours - to simulate ironing for two hours a week for around 18 weeks – and measure the steam rate at various intervals.
+We repeat this process over 48 hours - to simulate ironing for an hour a week for nearly a year – and measure the steam rate at various intervals.

 Irons that are tough on limescale will be as steamy after 48 hours of testing as when brand new.
 Whereas steam consistently tails off on the worst models to practically non-existent levels – which will make ironing really hard work.